Getty Images/iStockphoto

 As a result, unstructured JSON data often goes unused and lies dormant in a database.
 Meanwhile, with enterprises now developing generative AI applications that require huge amounts of proprietary data to understand the enterprise's business and respond accurately to business-specific queries, unstructured data is becoming critical.

-Unstructured data such as text, images, videos and audio files is estimated to make up more than 80% of all data with the structured data traditionally used to inform analytics just a small part of an enterprise's overall cache of information.
-Without accessing unstructured data, enterprises don't get a complete view of their business and AI applications trained on their data are more prone to deliver incorrect outputs.
+Unstructured data such as text, images, videos and audio files is estimated to make up more than 80% of all data, with the structured data traditionally used to inform analytics just a small part of an enterprise's overall cache of information.
+Without accessing unstructured data, enterprises don't get a complete view of their business, and AI applications trained on their data are more prone to deliver incorrect outputs.

-Capella Columnar transforms JSON data so it can be recognized by analytics tools, making previously inaccessible data accessible for informing decisions and training AI models and applications.
-The feature reduces the cumbersome extract, transform and load (ETL) process by supporting real-time data ingestion, using Capella iQ to automatically write SQL to calculate an analytical metric and writing back the metric to the operational side of Capella where it can be used in an application.
+Capella Columnar transforms JSON data so that it can be recognized by analytics tools, making previously inaccessible data accessible for informing decisions and training AI models and applications.
+The feature reduces the cumbersome extract, transform and load (ETL) process by supporting real-time data ingestion, using Capella iQ to automatically write SQL to calculate an analytical metric and writing back the metric to the operational side of Capella, where it can be used in an application.

 Because Capella Columnar enables operational processing and real-time analytics in one database, its release is an important development for Couchbase users, according to Catanzano.

 "The launch of Couchbase Columnar is significant," he said.
-"It addresses a long-standing challenge of making JSON data useful for analytics, which has traditionally been difficult due to its unstructured nature."
+"It addresses a longstanding challenge of making JSON data useful for analytics, which has traditionally been difficult due to its unstructured nature."

 An added benefit could be cost reduction, Catanzano continued, noting that it adds expenses to do operational processing and real-time analytics on separate platforms.

-Matt McDonough, Couchbase’s SVP of product and partners, said that while many enterprises are attempting to build more AI applications, including generative AI tools, such applications remain more an idea than a reality.
+Matt McDonough, Couchbase's senior vice president of product and partners, said that while many enterprises are attempting to build more AI applications, including generative AI tools, such applications remain more an idea than a reality.
+Tools such as Capella Columnar aim to make it easier to develop AI-powered applications that can be used widely across organizations rather than by just data science teams.

 "AI-powered apps have been a relatively abstract concept," McDonough said.
 "With the availability of these new features in Capella, developers can bring AI apps to life because they're no longer bogged down with rigid systems or complex ETL processes."